-India Inc's approach towards entry and exits of foreign investments may invite investor protection claims .
-Particularly, the Cairn- Vedanta fiasco may turn into battle of many investor-state arbitration claims.
+India Inc.'s approach towards entry and exits of foreign investments may invite investor protection claims.
+Particularly, the Cairn-Vedanta fiasco may turn into a battle of many investor-State arbitration claims.

-The GoM are due to decide on the deal and have been warned by the foreign affairs ministry about the violations of Indian's Bilateral Investment Protection and Promotion Agreement (BIPA) obligations.
+The GoM are due to decide on the deal and have been warned by the foreign affairs ministry about the violations of India's Bilateral Investment Promotion and Protection Agreement (BIPA) obligations.